SpotlightKid/faustdoctor/README.md

 ---

-A post-processor for faust, which allows to generate with more flexibility
+A post-processor for faust giving more flexibility at source generation.

 This is a source transformation tool based on the [Faust compiler](https://faust.grame.fr/).